Special Session / Round table

 Department of Pharmaceutics, University of Athens, PhD candidate

-Dr. Nikos NAZIRIS
+Dr. Nikolaos NAZIRIS

 Department of Pharmaceutics, University of Athens and "Doctors' Formulas" S.A.